 Cruise below the 60th parallel south to the outer shores of the Antarctic Peninsula, Earth’s last frontier.
 Witness the towering mountains of ice and volcanic rock that create precipitous coastlines and islands.
 An array of marine wildlife flourishes, including millions of penguins, countless seabirds, and thousands of seals and whales.
 An otherworldly topography of volcanoes and glaciers, populated with historic outposts, captures the nuance of Earth’s most inaccessible continent. (b,l,d)

 Cross the Antarctic Convergence and the Drake Passage.
 The crossing is completed with the rounding of Cape Horn; the graveyard of hundreds of ships that once battled the westerly winds.
 Here, the ship will go East then turn north toward Beagle Channel back to Ushuaia.

 Ushuaia/Disembark ship/Fly to Buenos Aires/Depart for home city

-Disembark in Ushuaia and fly to Buenos Aires.
-Continue on the Iguazú Falls Post-Program Option with an overnight stay in Buenos Aires or depart for home city.
+Disembark in Ushuaia and fly to Buenos Aires to depart for your home city.